XNET-Foundation/xnet-rewards-api/README.md

-# 📡 XNET Rewards API
+# XNET Rewards API

-This is a simple API built with **Next.js (App Router)** and hosted on **Vercel**, designed to serve token reward data for XNET devices based on a live **Google Sheet**.
+This is a simple API built with **Next.js (App Router)** , designed to serve token reward data for XNET devices based on post-epoch data.

 ---

-## 🚀 Features
+## Features

 - Query device rewards by MAC address and epoch
 - Supports full reward history or aggregation over recent epochs
-- Live connection to Google Sheets — no manual syncing required
+- Live connection to rewards sheets — no manual syncing required
 - Built with TypeScript + Google Sheets API
-- Fast deployment on Vercel

 ---

-## 📁 Folder Structure
+##  Folder Structure

 ```
 src/